Raymond-Iacobacci/TheDebtCollectorsRepository/README.md

    - Once the instance is created, click on the instance name.
    - **Databases**: Under the **Databases** tab, click **Create Database** and enter the database name.
    - **Users**: Under the **Users** tab, click **Add User Account** and configure the user details.
-5. **Connect Your Application to Cloud SQL**:
-   - Use the connection details provided in the instance overview (IP address, connection name, etc.) to configure your application’s database connection.
-   - Ensure your application has the necessary permissions and configurations to connect to the Cloud SQL instance.

 ### 7. Integrate OAuth 2.0
 1. **Navigate to the Credentials Page**: